letsencrypt/acme-spec/draft-barnes-acme.md

 To validate a DNS challenge, the server performs the following steps:

-1. Verify the validation JWS using the account key for which this challenge was issued
+1. Verify the validation JWS using the account key.
 2. Decode the payload of the JWS as UTF-8 encoded JSON
 3. Verify that there are exactly two fields in the decoded object, and that:
   * The "type" field is set to "dns"